Decentralized Riemannian Conjugate Gradient Method on the Stiefel Manifold: Introduction

 This paper focuses on designing an efficient Riemannian conjugate gradient algorithm to solve the problem (\ref{decentralized}) over any undirected connected graph.
-Our contributions are as follows: \begin{enumerate} \item We propose a decentralized Riemannian conjugate gradient method whose global convergence is established under an extended assumption.
-To the best of our knowledge, it is the first Riemannian conjugate gradient algorithm for distributed optimization. \item With an intuitive concept of Riemannian conjugate gradient methods, we further develop the projection operator so that the expensive retraction and vector transport are completely replaced by it.
-Therefore, the proposed method is retraction-free and vector transport-free to make the algorithm computationally cheap. \item Numerical experiments are performed to demonstrate the effectiveness of the theoretical results.
-The experimental results are used to compare the performances of state-of-the-art ones on eigenvalue problems. \end{enumerate}
+Our contributions are summarized as follows: \begin{enumerate} \item We propose a novel decentralized Riemannian conjugate gradient descent (DRCGD) method whose global convergence is established under an extended assumption.
+It is the first Riemannian conjugate gradient algorithm for distributed optimization. \item We further develop the projection operator for search directions such that the expensive retraction and vector transport are completely replaced.
+Therefore, the proposed method is retraction-free and vector transport-free, and achieves the consensus of search directions, giving rise to an appealing algorithm with low computational cost. \item Numerical experiments are implemented to demonstrate the effectiveness of the theoretical results.
+The experimental results are used to compare the performance of state-of-the-art ones on eigenvalue problems. \end{enumerate}